payalgarg123/Bioinformatics/README.md

 # Bioinformatics
-CNV-detection algorithm developed during internship
+CNV-detection algorithm using large dataset

 We tried 2 different algorithms to increase the sensitivity and specificty of CNV-detection.